-Prerequisites: COS216.
-Offered: Fall, odd # years
+Prerequisites: COS216 Offered: Spring, even # years.

-COS351 • High-Performance Computing.
+COS337K • Behavioral Robotics.
 3 Credits.

 Control and automation are fundamental aspects of human, animal, and machine behavior.
-These topics will be considered from philosophical and psychological perspectives and explored through robotics and other hands-on experimental labs, in order to develop both a practical and theoretical understanding of behavior.
+These topics will be considered from philosophical and psychological perspectives and explored through robotics and other hands-on expirimental labs, in order to develop both a practical and thoretical understanding of behavior.
 Prerequisites: Laboratory Science (D) course; Mathematics (M) course.
-Offered: Interim.
-Special Notes: Carries cross credit in psychology.
+Special Note: Carries cross credit in psychology.
+Offered: Interim